 In fact, reviews of multiple studies show that the more you drink, the higher your prostate cancer risk.
 And, there’s a stronger association between liquor and prostate cancer than wine or beer.
 But, the results of some studies are mixed, and some even suggest that drinking more wine might actually help protect you from prostate cancer.

 If you don’t want to give up alcohol completely, try keeping it to just a drink or two a week.
 This will help to lower your risk of many types of cancer, including prostate cancer.
 And, you might consider switching up what you drink if you’re a liquor drinker.

 If you really want a drink, consider swapping out your bourbon or gin and tonic for a glass of wine.
 You may have a healthier prostate if you do.

 Maintain a healthy prostate

 Curious to learn more ways that you can support prostate health and reduce your prostate cancer risk?
-Sign up for The EDGE Blueprint Consult now.
+Sign up for The Male 90X Consult now.